 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Even with treatment, symptoms of bipolar disorder can be difficult to manage and can make school challenging.
-Regular and honest communication with your child and his or her teachers, guidance counselors, coaches, and school administrators can be the most important factor in helping your child succeed.
+Regular and honest communication with your child and his or her teachers, guidance counselors, coaches, and school administrators can be the most important way to help your child succeed.

-Education professionals are experts at helping students with special needs, but in order to do so, they must be kept up to date and informed about what they can do to help.
+Education professionals are experts at helping students with special needs.
+But they must be kept up to date and informed about what they can do to help.
 By law, school districts are required to make sure students with conditions like bipolar disorder are given accommodations to help them succeed.

 A few accommodations that the school may make to help your child include:

 During a severe depressive or manic episode, you may need to request a "time-out" from heavy academic requirements for your child to help reduce stress and to keep the child from falling too far behind.
-Your child may not need a reduction in schoolwork for most mood episodes; however, if the symptoms are severe, this reduction may help keep the child on track at school.
-You may also want to consider getting extra help (such as a tutor) when needed to assist your child in keeping up with schoolwork.
+Your child may not need a reduction in schoolwork for most mood episodes.
+But if the symptoms are severe, this reduction may help keep the child on track at school.
+You may also want to think about getting extra help (such as a tutor) when needed to assist your child in keeping up with schoolwork.

 If your school is not understanding or does not support your child's special needs for periodically reduced academic performance, you may be able to work with your child's doctor to get those needs met in the school system.
 Supporting your child, while not letting the child use bipolar disorder as an excuse to miss assignments, can help him or her develop and succeed academically and socially.